Suzanne Moshenko

 In my family growing up, my mom filled the kitchen with the healthiest food the ’70s had to offer: Roman Meal bread (instead of Wonder Bread), grape juice from concentrate (instead of soda), Red “Delicious” Apples (instead of fruit cups), Triskets (instead of chips), and, the worst travesty of all, Laura Scudder’s Peanut Butter (instead of, you know, peanut butter).
 Laura Scudder’s is the kind that has the oil sitting on the top that you have to stir in like some kind of cruel science experiment.
 It’s thick and pasty and there is zero chance of not ripping your bread to pieces when spreading it.
 My mom has even admitted that she used to put wheat germ in our brownies as a “fiber booster.”
 What kind of twisted …

-So, I just want to know, who is this woman pushing the Pringles on my kids and what has she done with my mom?
+So, I just want to know who this woman is pushing the Pringles on my kids and what she has done with my mom?

 My mom has taken on legendary spoiling status among our friends.
 We get requests to tell the same stories over and over again.
 Like once, after seeing Disney on Ice at The Honda Center, my mom bought Emily, my daughter, cotton candy on the way out the door after a whole parade of special treats during the show.
-When I protested, my mom shrugged it off and justified it saying cotton candy was “mostly air.”
+When I protested, my mom shrugged it off and justified it, saying cotton candy was “mostly air.”
 Mostly Air!
 She’s a legend.
 This is the sort of thing only a grandmother who is completely head over heels in love with her grandchild would say.

 Which leads me to my husband and my stance on the whole subject — my own personal feeling of injustice aside — we think it’s wonderful.
 Our kids are lucky to have a grandma and gramps who love them and spoil them rotten.
 So many of my friends have lost one or both of their parents already, or their kids’ grandparents can’t be bothered with them, or they live too far away to see them.